-TESOL can include teaching English abroad or teaching English as a Foreign Language in the UK in an FE College or private language school, for example.
-There are only a few undergraduate TESOL courses in the UK and the University of Wolverhampton’s International Academy is proud to be offering one of them.
+TESOL can include teaching English overseas or teaching English as a Foreign Language in the UK in an FE College, private language school or in the community.
+A career in English language teaching can be both exciting and satisfying.

-TESOL is offered as a joint honours degree which means that you study it in combination with another subject.
+At the University of Wolverhampton, TESOL is offered as a joint honours degree which means that you study it in combination with Linguistics.

-Follow the links below for a brief summary of each available TESOL award, including information on the aims of various courses and their entry requirements:
+Follow the link below for a brief summary of the Linguistics and TESOL award, including information on the aims of the course and its entry requirements:

-The TESOL team believes that teaching English is a rewarding and interesting career, and we are proud that the majority of students on the TESOL course leave University as highly employable graduates who have a variety of employment opportunities, from teaching in the language school abroad to taking a PGCE in order to teach in the state sector in the UK.
+The TESOL team believes that teaching English is a rewarding and interesting career, and we are proud that, in the last 15 years, the majority of students on the TESOL course leave University as highly employable graduates who have a variety of employment opportunities, from teaching in the language school abroad to taking a PGCE in order to teach in the state sector in the UK.

-We work hard to gain the knowledge, skills and confidence they need in order to start becoming effective, reflective teachers of language.
+We work hard to gain the knowledge, skills and confidence you need in order to start becoming effective, reflective teacher of language.
 We enjoy teaching students of all ages, nationalities and backgrounds about how language works and how languages are learned, and love introducing students to the skills needed to teach English effectively.

 By gradually introducing you to the core concepts of TESOL, we aim to build your confidence in the classroom.
 We introduce key ideas about language teaching and learning, and knowledge about language systems.
-Our TESOL combined awards course is linked to the Trinity College London Cert TESOL, which you may have the opportunity to gain while you are at the University.
-You have the chance to do some teaching practice, and, in the third year, the chance to complete a work placement in order to give you the opportunity of working with a group of learners over a period of weeks.
+In your second year of study, you are required to do a work placement, which gives you the opportunity of working with a group of learners over a period of weeks.